-The Journal of Mormon History examines the Mormon past through a variety of perspectives, including but not limited to Mormon Studies/religious studies, cultural history, social history, intellectual history, reception history, sociology, economics, geography, political science, women’s studies, material culture, race studies, and folklore.
+The Journal of Mormon History examines the Mormon past through a variety of perspectives, including but not limited to Mormon studies/religious studies, cultural history, social history, intellectual history, reception history, sociology, economics, geography, political science, women’s studies, material culture, race studies, and folklore.
 Importantly, Mormonism is interpreted to encompass all traditions that trace their origins to Joseph Smith Jr. The editors are especially interested in articles that offer international perspectives and twentieth century and contemporary history.
 In addition to traditional articles, the Journal publishes round tables and shorter essays analyzing particularly significant (and not widely known) documents, photographs, and material culture, as well as historiographical essays.
-Mormon History Association.
+The Journal of Mormon History is the official journal of the Mormon History Association.

-America: History and Life, ATLA Religion, Current Abstracts, Historical Abstracts (Online), Poetry and Short Story Reference Center, PubMed, TOC Premier
+America: History and Life, America: History and Life with Full Text, America: History and Life with Full Text Alumni Edition, Current Abstracts, Historical Abstracts (Online), Poetry and Short Story Reference Center, PubMed, TOC Premier

 ONLINE + PRINT ADVERTISING

 The print ad rates for all our titles can be found in the 2024 journals catalog/rate card.

 Christopher Jones, Brigham Young University

 2109 Joseph F. Smith Building